PennyHS/3d-portfolio-new/README.md

 ## 🙏 Acknowledgments

-* This project was inspired by tutorials from [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) on YouTube
+* This project was inspired by tutorials from [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) on YouTube and the [GitHub repository](https://github.com/adrianhajdin)
 * Three.js community
 * React Three Fiber maintainers
 * And any other resources or inspirations you used